trasa/cats/README.md

 An Web Application providing the world with ASCII Cats.

 I wanted to play around with AWS, Elastic Beanstalk, and deploying web applications to The Cloud.
-Sure, I could do the typical 'hello world' example... but I wanted something difference.
+Sure, I could do the typical 'hello world' example... but I wanted something different.

 ## Example App